 Jay Yuno/Getty Images

 "Certain foods increase your chance of getting acid reflux," says Sonpal.
-"This is due to the fact some foods relax the lower esophageal sphincter, which prevents the valve from fully tightening."
+"This is due to the fact that some foods relax the lower esophageal sphincter, which prevents the valve from fully tightening."

 Generally, the foods that increase your risk of acid reflux are high in fat, increase saliva, and are highly acidic.
 Here are some specific foods to avoid.